How to Avoid Buying the Worst Central Vacuum

 2. Filtered Units

 Filtered units use a filter to protect the motor from getting clogged with dust and debris.
-They may or may not use a bag, depending on the manufacturer and model.
+They may or may not also use a bag, depending on the manufacturer and model.
 And just like a baged unit, outside venting is not required.
 The downside is that the filter inevitably reduces air flow and suction power, and that can happen pretty quickly.
 Also, replacing and/or cleaning filers is messy and can be costly as filters can cost from $20 - $30 each.

 You have to clean the filter, to ensure efficiency and better protect the motor.
 This is a very dirty job (take my word on that.
 I've done it many, many times).

 In our opinion, vacuum units with removable filters that need cleaning or replacing, are not the way to go.
-They are extremely messy, inefficient and expensive over time.
+They are extremely messy, inefficient and very expensive over time.

 3. Cyclonic Units